OPEC and allies extend oil supply cut in bid to boost prices

 Oil prices could stall as a slowing global economy squeezes demand and U.S. oil floods the market, a Reuters poll of analysts found.

-Saudi Energy Minister Khalid al-Falih said on Monday he was growing more positive about the global economy after a G20 meeting of world leaders over the weekend.
+Saudi Arabia's Falih said on Monday he was growing more positive about the global economy after a G20 meeting of world leaders over the weekend.

 "The global economy in the second half of the year looks a lot better today than it did a week ago because of the agreement reached between President Trump and President Xi (Jinping) of China and the truce they have reached in their trade and the resumption of serious trade negotiations," Falih said.